Last updated: May 2026

 Temu accelerated this expectation.
-It proved that products can be delivered cheaply when the order flows directly from the point of production to the customer.
+It proved that products can ship cheaply when the order flows directly from the point of production to the customer.
 The model works because it compresses handling, capital, and time.

-You do not need Temu’s scale, subsidies, or massive team to apply the same structural advantage.
+You don't need Temu's scale, subsidies, or massive team to apply the same structural advantage.
 You need a fulfillment model that removes friction at the source.

 This is where direct fulfillment becomes a practical and profitable alternative.

-• Traditional: Factory → Importer → Distributor → Brand
+• Legacy: Factory → Importer → Distributor → Brand

 • Temu: Factory → Customer